UffaModey/image-sharing-api/README.md

   - previous query ran in 122.84 ms (4 queries including 4 similar )
   - performing the entire operation in the database is more efficient than filtering in Python, resulting in faster query execution.
     - 78.22 ms (3 queries including 2 similar)
+- Get Follow suggestions API Endpoint - http://127.0.0.1:8000/imageshare/follow-suggestions/
+  - previous query ran in  679.07 ms (21 queries including 21 similar and 14 duplicates )
+  - combines the queries for followings of followings, followers of followings, and mutual followers into fewer, larger queries.
+It excludes the current user and anyone the user is already following.
+Instead of appending each user one-by-one in a loop, all suggestions are now processed at once, and the final list of suggested_users is retrieved in a single query.
+    - 192.96 ms (5 queries )
 ### Don’t retrieve things you don’t need
 -